Fall sensory play is a blast with these beans.

 And guess what?
 You do not have to race out the door to your grocery store.

 Here I added in pinto beans for orange(ish) and black beans for black.
-Mix them together for the ultimate fall sensory idea for preschoolers.
+Mix them for the ultimate fall sensory idea for preschoolers.

-Now, I truly only have one rule for sensory bins.
+Now, I truly only have one rule for this fall sensory bin.

-That is, things need to either be kept wet or dry.
-I don’t allow water on beans or rice because after playing, these supplies need to be swept up.
+Here, things need to either be kept wet or dry.
+I don’t allow water on beans or rice because these supplies need to be swept up after playing.
 Water will make that really tricky.
 We save the water play to ideas that can dry a little easier on an outdoor table or dishcloth.